Take Me Home (Cash Cash song)

 "Take Me Home" is a song by American DJ trio Cash Cash, featuring American singer Bebe Rexha, taken from Cash Cash's second EP Overtime and their fourth studio album Blood, Sweat & 3 Years.
 "Take Me Home" was released digitally worldwide on July 15, 2013.
 In November 2013, the group recorded an acoustic version of "Take Me Home".
 A music video for the song was released on December 18, 2013.

-"Take Me Home" peaked within the top ten of the charts in Australia and The United Kingdom.
+"Take Me Home" peaked at number 57 on the Billboard Hot 100, as well as number six on the US Hot Dance/Electronic Songs chart.
+The song also peaked within the top ten of the charts in Australia and The United Kingdom.
+It was certified Platinum by both the Recording Industry Association of America and Australian Recording Industry Association.

-Background
+Background and composition

+A preview of "Take Me Home" was posted onto SoundCloud in June 2013, before it was officially released as a single on July 15, via iTunes.
 The song tells of a lover who, despite an unhealthy relationship with her partner, still wants to be with him.
 According to group member Jean Paul Makhlouf, the song was completed in two days.
-The song was also recorded in Makhlouf's parents basement.
+The song was also recorded in Makhlouf's parents' basement.

+It was written by Samuel Frisch, Alex Makhlouf, Jean Paul Makhlouf, Brandon Lowry and Bleta Rexha, while production was handled by Cash Cash.
+According to the sheet music published at Musicnotes.com, by Alfred Music Publishing, the track runs at a tempo of 128 BPM and is in the key of G major.
+Musically, the song is described as EDM, electro house, electro-pop and progressive house.

+Versions

+An acoustic version of "Take Me Home" premiered via Billboard on November 7, 2013.
+Jean Paul Makhlouf said of this version "would show a whole different side to the song, so we brought it back to the foundation and built a whole new house on top of it."
+It was later released digitally on February 25, 2014.
+A remix by the Chainsmokers was released on August 15, 2013, and was later included on a Take Me Home Remixes EP.

 Reception

 "Take Me Home" was met with generally positive reviews.
 Bianca Gracie of Idolator stated, "Rexha's lush vocals combined with the thumping synthesized bassline make for a solid tune."
+Eric Zwilling of Dancing Astronaut said the song "showcase the musicianship of the group through careful manipulation and sampling of the vocals."